xcherryio/apis/goapi/xcapi/docs/AsyncStateExecuteRequest.md

 HasCommandResults returns a boolean if a field has been set.

-### GetReadAppDatabaseResponse
+### GetReadAppDatabaseResponseWithDBError

-`func (o *AsyncStateExecuteRequest) GetReadAppDatabaseResponse() AppDatabaseReadResponse`
+`func (o *AsyncStateExecuteRequest) GetReadAppDatabaseResponseWithDBError() AppDatabaseReadResponseWithDBError`

-GetReadAppDatabaseResponse returns the ReadAppDatabaseResponse field if non-nil, zero value otherwise.
+GetReadAppDatabaseResponseWithDBError returns the ReadAppDatabaseResponseWithDBError field if non-nil, zero value otherwise.

-### GetReadAppDatabaseResponseOk
+### GetReadAppDatabaseResponseWithDBErrorOk

-`func (o *AsyncStateExecuteRequest) GetReadAppDatabaseResponseOk() (*AppDatabaseReadResponse, bool)`
+`func (o *AsyncStateExecuteRequest) GetReadAppDatabaseResponseWithDBErrorOk() (*AppDatabaseReadResponseWithDBError, bool)`

-GetReadAppDatabaseResponseOk returns a tuple with the ReadAppDatabaseResponse field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetReadAppDatabaseResponseWithDBErrorOk returns a tuple with the ReadAppDatabaseResponseWithDBError field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReadAppDatabaseResponse
+### SetReadAppDatabaseResponseWithDBError

-`func (o *AsyncStateExecuteRequest) SetReadAppDatabaseResponse(v AppDatabaseReadResponse)`
+`func (o *AsyncStateExecuteRequest) SetReadAppDatabaseResponseWithDBError(v AppDatabaseReadResponseWithDBError)`

-SetReadAppDatabaseResponse sets ReadAppDatabaseResponse field to given value.
+SetReadAppDatabaseResponseWithDBError sets ReadAppDatabaseResponseWithDBError field to given value.

-### HasReadAppDatabaseResponse
+### HasReadAppDatabaseResponseWithDBError

-`func (o *AsyncStateExecuteRequest) HasReadAppDatabaseResponse() bool`
+`func (o *AsyncStateExecuteRequest) HasReadAppDatabaseResponseWithDBError() bool`

-HasReadAppDatabaseResponse returns a boolean if a field has been set.
+HasReadAppDatabaseResponseWithDBError returns a boolean if a field has been set.

 ### GetLoadedLocalAttributes